 In Canstar Blue’s latest survey on this subject, 14% of adults admitted that they get their eyes tested less frequently than every two years – meaning they could probably do with another check-up!
 The majority of respondents said they get their eyes checked every one to two years (59%), while 22% do so every six to 12 months, and a very enthusiastic 4% visit their optical store every six months, or more frequently.
 While the majority of us are sticking to the recommended frequency, eyesight can change a lot in that period of time, so it might be something that we need to… keep an eye on.

 With eyesight clearly important, it becomes a question of who to turn to for those regular eye exams.
 In our survey, 67% of Aussies said they always visit the same optometrist, with good customer service and support the most common reason for doing so, well ahead of convenience and price.
 Ultimately, the frequency with which you visit your optometrist could come down to whether or not you enjoy the experience – and that will depend hugely on the service you receive.

-To help narrow down which optometrist may suit you best, our survey of more than 3,000 people – who have visited one of Australia’s many chains in the last two years – can provide some guidance.
+To help narrow down which optical store may suit you best, our survey of more than 3,000 consumers – who have visited one of Australia’s many chains in the last two years – can provide some guidance.
 We asked respondents to rate the optical store they most recently visited on a range of important factors.
 While eight major brands made it into this year’s review, Eyecare Plus was the only chain to get five stars for overall satisfaction, while also earning top marks in most other research areas.
 It’s the second year in a row that Eyecare Plus has emerged victorious.